 Shining Your Shoes

-While all fishing can works wonders on your sense of well-being, no type does it better than fly fishing.
-Fly fishing combines a quiet peaceful outdoors setting with the unstoppable de-stressing power of rhythmic casting.
+While all fishing can work wonders on your sense of well-being, no type does it better than fly fishing.
+Fly fishing combines a quiet, peaceful outdoors setting with the unstoppable de-stressing power of rhythmic casting.
 If the sound of your line whipping back and forth doesn’t put you into a zen-like state, nothing will.

 Source: UpNorth Memories